Join_list

 We adapt the pace of each class and the subject matter covered to fit the students and their needs.
 As such, the levels flex to you, not the other way around.
 We have always been able to place students in a "good fit" class.

 Our class sizes are small by design, and this allows us to tailor the class to fit students' needs while maximizing participation.
-Regardless of the level or class, you will begin speaking Spanish during the first class.
+Regardless of the level, you will begin speaking Spanish during the first class.
+Our classes are highly interactive and participatory.
+With a small group, you will enjoy a personal experience.
+As we learn your interests, we will make them part of what we teach.
+This makes learning more fun and more effective.

-And if you wish, you are free to change to a different level during the session.
 Your learning will include listening, reading, writing and speaking.
 We use subject matter that will introduce you to the Hispanic culture while you learn the language.
+A friend of ours once said that learning a new language is like learning a new culture.
+Indeed, the two are strongly interconnected.

-Course levels can to some extent be described by the progression through the verb tenses, and we do so in the level descriptions.
+While our classes include much more, course levels can to some extent be described by the progression through the verb tenses, and we do so in the level descriptions.
 Again, the material covered may vary as appropriate to match students needs.
+The Level Summary tab provides a quick view of this breakdown.

 The subject matter covered may vary somewhat, depending on each individual group.